shredthaGNAR/stars/README.md

 * [shredthaGNAR/skip-prime-video-intro](https://github.com/shredthaGNAR/skip-prime-video-intro): Firefox addon to automatically skip intros on Amazon Prime Video
 * [Etesam913/slick-fox](https://github.com/Etesam913/slick-fox): :fox_face: A firefox config that has rounded tabs and a url bar that can disappear when not selected on.
 It works with any theme.
 * [RealRaven2000/SmartTemplates](https://github.com/RealRaven2000/SmartTemplates): Thunderbird Add-on: SmartTemplates
-* [yuliskov/SmartTube](https://github.com/yuliskov/SmartTube): SmartTube - an advanced player for set-top boxes and tv running Android OS
+* [yuliskov/SmartTube](https://github.com/yuliskov/SmartTube): SmartTube - an advanced player for set-top boxes and tvs running Android OS
 * [zimocode/smartup](https://github.com/zimocode/smartup): A customizable web browser mouse gestures extension with a variety of actions.
 * [smplayer-dev/smplayer](https://github.com/smplayer-dev/smplayer): Free Media Player for Windows, Linux and Mac OS with YouTube support.
 * [Snapcept/Snapcept](https://github.com/Snapcept/Snapcept): None